"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 Since 1924, the Macy’s Thanksgiving Day Parade has been quintessential in celebrating the fourth Thursday in November.
 Now widely recognized as the official kickoff to the holiday season, the first parade was actually meant to honor the expansion of Macy’s flagship store in New York City, according to Mental Floss.
-Called the “Macy’s Christmas Parade,” it featured floats pulled by horses, professional entertainers, and Macy’s employees.
-But the most memorable detail may just be the Central Park Zoo animals: Bears, elephants, and donkeys walked the original route from 145th Street and Covent Avenue to 34th Street (a.k.a.
+Originally called the “Macy’s Christmas Parade,” it featured floats pulled by horses, professional entertainers, and Macy’s employees.
+But the most memorable detail was the Central Park Zoo animals: Bears, elephants, and donkeys walked the original route from 145th Street and Covent Avenue to 34th Street (a.k.a.
 Herald Square).

 As for the grand finale, Santa Claus made an appearance, followed by the unveiling of Macy’s Christmas window displays.
-The tradition continued to gain popularity, leading to the parade eventually being broadcasted over the radio for the first time in 1932 and televised in 1952.
+The tradition continued to gain popularity, causing the parade to be broadcasted over the radio for the first time in 1932 and televised in 1952.

-What time does the Macy’s 2019 Thanksgiving Day Parade start?
+What time does the Macy’s Thanksgiving Day Parade air?

-This year, Turkey Day falls on Thursday, November 28.
-The spectacle begins at 9 a.m. and ends at 12 p.m. in all time zones on the holiday.
+This year, catch the Macy's Thanksgiving Day Parade on Thursday, November 25 from 9 a.m. to 12 p.m. in all time zones.

-How can I live-stream the Macy’s Thanksgiving Day Parade?
+How can I watch the Macy’s Thanksgiving Day Parade?

 You Might Also Like